Tay-K: Lawsuits

-McIntyre has been involved in three lawsuits as a result of his alleged participation in the murders of Mark Saldivar, Ethan Walker, the attempted murder of Zachary Beloate and the robbery and assault of Skip Pepe.
+McIntyre has been involved in three lawsuits as a result of his participation in the murders of Mark Saldivar, Ethan Walker, the attempted murder of Zachary Beloate and the robbery and assault of Skip Pepe.
 In June 2018, Saldivar's family, the victim of the San Antonio shooting, filed a wrongful death lawsuit seeking more than $1 million in damages.
 A month later, Walker's family and survivor Zachary Beloate jointly sued McIntyre and his former record labels, 88 Classic and RCA Records, for the profits of his music following Walker's death and Beloate's injuries.

 On May 2, 2019, Skip Pepe and his wife filed a lawsuit against McIntyre, his former manager Ezra Averill, and the labels 88 Classic and RCA Records.
 "These Defendants chose to financially profit from McIntyre's violent crimes, and take money for themselves from the sale of his music that otherwise would be available to compensate McIntyre's victims", as read by Pepe's attorney in the lawsuit.
 As of 2023, the outcome of this lawsuit is currently unknown.